- Go on wildlife-spotting safaris in the Maasai Mara National Reserve

 |Day 9||Maji Moto Maasai "Olpul" Bush Camping||Maji Moto|

 |Day 11||Maasai Mara Safari||Maasai Mara|

 Day 1: Arrive in Nairobi

-Arrive at Jomo Kenyatta International Airport, where you will be met and transferred to your hotel.
+Arrive at Jomo Kenyatta International Airport, where you will be met and transferred to your accommodation.

-Touring options on this day will depend on the time of your arrival, but could include:
+Your activities today will depend on the time of your arrival, but could include visits to:

 - David Sheldrick Wildlife Trust, to see the elephants and for an additional $50 'adopt' an elephant, which you can return to see in the evening or the next day (one visitor per adopted elephant is allowed).

 - Giraffe Center, for a hands-on giraffe encounter and the chance to learn about giraffe conservation.